Sign in

 Personnel Day of the Week Hour Room Comment

-Marek Rychlik Monday 4:00pm-5:00pm Upper Division Tutoring via Teams (Zoom) Upper Division Tutoring
+Marek Rychlik Tuesday 11:00am-12:00am Upper Division Tutoring via Teams (Zoom) Upper Division Tutoring

 Office hours by appointment are welcome.
 Please contact me by e-mail first, so that I can activate a Zoom link for the meeting.